mosip/mosip-infra/deployment/v3/docs/rke-setup.md

   `docker stats`
 - Configure rke cluster. `rke config`.
   - Number of hosts is the number of nodes.
-  - Internal IP is; if we want the nodes to talk to eachother on a different interface, other than their ssh/public ip.
+  - Internal IP is; if we want the nodes to talk to each other on a different interface, other than their ssh/public ip.
   - Any combination of `controlplane, etcd, worker` roles can be used for any nodes.
   - Use default Canal networking model
   - Keep the Pod Security Policies disabled.

     <details>
-      <summary>Sample Config Options</summary>
+      <summary>Sample configuration Options</summary>

       ```
       [+] Cluster Level SSH Private Key Path [~/.ssh/id_rsa]: